 Sri Lanka was the first country that DWC ever sent teams to and that is why it has always been a location that’s special to the organization.

-Volunteers in Sri Lanka have built homes for people who have with next to nothing and made improvements to schools (and played with the kids while they were at it) and other community facilities.
+Since 2005 DWC’s TRIP Canada Volunteers in Sri Lanka have worked on a village for tsunami survivors, building schools, temples, a medical clinic and playgrounds.
+For the past three years the volunteers have worked together at one site on a new building for an orphanage to expand and accommodate more young children in need.
+In 2018, homes were completed for families with special needs children who live in extremely poor conditions and face very challenging circumstances.
+The 2019 team will continue with this work in Tangalle, making improvements to schools (and playing with the kids while they’re at it) and other community facilities.
 They have made an impact in the lives of people struggling just to put food on the table and children who need an education to open doors for their futures.

 Read day-to-day experiences from our volunteers on the Sri Lanka Blog »